Registration and Academic Standards for Graduate Students

 Staff and faculty members have an important role to play in supporting the best possible learning environment.
 In the event that a student feels unjustly affected by a non-disciplinary academic or administrative action, he or she may grieve the action or decision in the following manner:

 1. The student should bring his or her complaint directly to the person responsible for the action in question.
 The student should make an effort to resolve the problem informally.
+If the matter involves a complaint with a faculty member, the student should first approach the faculty member directly.
+If those efforts are not successful, the student should bring the matter to the appropriate department chair to make additional attempts at informal resolution.

 2. If efforts at informal resolution of the problem are not successful, the student shall prepare a written statement within a reasonable period of time after the action or decision that gives rise to the grievance.
 The statement shall contain the following: